← Previous · All Episodes · Next →

 Matt Heywood:

 How many different details you have to work out when you're buying new buses.
-So it's kinda cool to see those 2 different departments in that one.
+So it's kinda cool to see those two different departments in that one.

 Emma Ulveland: